oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-use-sql-views/rule.md

 - Modifying the column name of the source table can be solved by modifying the view, without impacting end users.
 - Aliases can be used on column names to make them more readable and descriptive.
 - Adding columns to the source table has no impact on the view.
-- The ability to soft-delete records by filtering them with an IsDeleted column.
+- The ability to soft-delete records by filtering them with an IsDeleted column.​